jacquev6/ActionTree/docs/_sources/user_guide.rst.txt

 Introduction
 ============

-In ActionTree, you create the graph of the actions to be executed and then call the ``execute`` method of its root.
+In ActionTree, you create the graph of the actions to be executed and then call the :func:`.execute` function on its root.

 For example, let's say you want to generate three files, and then concatenate them into a fourth file.

-First, import ActionTree
+First, import :mod:`.ActionTree`

 >>> from ActionTree import Action, ActionFromCallable, execute, DependencyGraph, GanttChart, CompoundException

-Then create your specialized action classes:
+Then create your specialized :class:`.Action` classes:

 >>> class CreateFile(Action):
 ...   def __init__(self, name):